AdobeDocs/experience-manager-cloud-service.en/help/assets/folder-metadata-schema.md

 * `./jcr:content/metadata/dc:title`: Stores the value at the folder's metadata node as the property `dc:title`.

-* `./jcr:created`: Displays the JCR property at the folder's node.
-If you configure these properties in CRXDE, Adobe recommends that you mark them as Disable Edit, because they are protected.
-Otherwise, the error ' `Asset(s) failed to modify`' occurs when you save the asset's properties.
+* `./jcr:created`: Stores the creation date and time of an asset.
+It is a protected property.
+If you configure these properties, Adobe recommends that you mark them as [!UICONTROL Disable Edit].

 To ensure that the component is displayed properly in the metadata schema form, do not include a space in the property path.